 - Tackling Sexual and Domestic Violence

-- ESF tackling poverty through employment
+The third priority - ESF tackling poverty through employment - completed delivery in 2019.

 London Councils recognises that by working in partnership, organisations can share ideas and best practice, widen the reach of service delivery and gain access to different funding sources.
 London Councils encourages partnership working as it helps us to ensure services funded by our grants programme are truly delivered pan-London.
 Most of our funded projects are delivered via voluntary organisations working together in partnership, where London Councils funds a lead partner which manages the partnership, handles reporting, and is responsible for distributing funds among the delivery partners.